rancorm/nvim-aqua/README.md

 # nvim-aqua

 Neovim plugin to detect macOS appearance change.
+I use it with themes and other plugins that observe `background`, like with [Monokai NighTasty](https://github.com/polirritmico/monokai-nightasty.nvim) and some of the [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) themes

 ## Install and Setup